Schinzel/atexpose/README.md

   - Methods returning `void` are now supported
   - JavaScript client generator added.
 Translates the api to a JavaScript client.
   - `Argument` can now take an optional reg ex.
 All argument values has to match reg ex else an error is thrown.
+  - New scheduled task that fires every hour at a given minute
 - Removed:
   - GSuite authentication is no longer supported
   - Aliases are no longer supported